 [[ aff type=aff ~ link=https://www.batteryhookup.com/discount/CS5 ~ title=`18650 or 21700 Cells` ~ image=https://email@example.com ~ description=`Battery Hook Up offers new and used cells for sale at amazing prices!` ~ height=small ~ buttonText=`5% Off Right Now` ]]

 2. 18650 Cell Holders

-Whether you are building a pack with a soldering iron or a spot welding, you are going to need a soldering iron.
-While we do cover how to build a battery pack from 18650 cells using both methods, we strongly recommend going the spot-welding route.
+Whether you are building a battery pack with a soldering iron or using a spot welder, you are going to need a soldering iron.
+While we do cover how to build a battery pack from 18650 cells using spot welding vs soldering methods, we strongly recommend going the spot-welding route.

 This is because when spot-welding a pack, soldering is not used to connect the cells together electrically.
 Instead, a soldering iron is only needed to make auxiliary connections and to make the connectors.

 1. Spot Welder

 [[ aff type=aff ~ link=https://amzn.to/3Xn7IWM ~ title=`Spot Welder` ~ image=https://admin.cellsaviors.com/storage/al3eM8KWcvsL2N5JGglTfBemnf8Tck-metac3BvdC13ZWxkZXIuanBn-.jpg ~ description=`Compact, lightweight, and portable spot welder.
 Easy to use, with stable performance.` ~ height=small ]]